 - Intermittent fasting

-- Some people, especially those already with low body fat, try manipulating their macro nutrient ratios (check out our macro nutrient planner)
+- Some people, especially those already with low body fat, try manipulating their macro nutrient ratios

 Do I Still Need To Worry About Calories After I Finish My Diet?

 You don’t necessarily need to worry about them but they certainly are still important.
 Read more about what to do after you finish your diet plan here